legion-labs/cargo-build-dist/README.md

 [package.metadata.build-dist.your-image-name]
 type = "docker"
 registry = "1234.dkr.ecr.ca-central-1.amazonaws.com"
-target_bin_dir = "/usr/src/app/" # Optional.
+allow_aws_ecr_creation = true # Optional, defaults to false.
+Allows the creation of AWS ECR repositories for the image. target_bin_dir = "/usr/src/app/bin/" # Optional.
 The target directory in which to place the binaries.
 Defaults to "/bin". template = """
 FROM ubuntu:20.04
 {{ copy_all_binaries }}